mariakalafati/DevOpsLabAssignment/Instructions/Docker.md

 - If not, type `wsl --install` and click enter

 ### Check Version of OS
-- Press the "windows key + r" and type `wiver` and press enter
+- Press the "windows key + r" and type `winver` and press enter
 - You are fine, if the Version is:
     * for Windows 11: 22H2 or higher
     * for Windows 10: 22H2 (build 19045) or higher